 State employees eligible for the health benefits program may enroll in a statewide health plan, regional plan, or if living or working in the Northern Virginia area only, a regional health maintenance organization (HMO).
 Full-time employees pay the employee portion of the total monthly premium, with the state paying the remainder of the cost, and their premiums are deducted from paychecks before taxes are paid.
 For current monthly premiums, visit the DHRM Rates page.
+A side-by-side comparison of available plan features can be found in the current Benefits At-a-Glance.

 The Commonwealth of Virginia offers three plans: COVA Care, COVA HealthAware, and the COVA HDHP (High Deductible Health Plan).
 They are administered on a plan year that begins on July 1 and ends on June 30 of the following year.
 For in-depth descriptions of each plan including optional buy-ups documentation can be found at http://www.dhrm.virginia.gov/hbenefits/employeestoc.html.